AugmenTab/communib33/README.md

 * DM replies to requests for important links (currently just the website).
 * Kudos system - users can give each others kudos for high-quality comments, and the bot will keep track of kudos.
-    * `!kudos` - Get a DM of your current kudos count.
-    * `!kudos @<user>` - Give a member of the community a kudos.
-Works with message replies using just the `!kudos` command, too.
-You can give up to three kudos a day, which resets at midnight UTC.

 ### Future